Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 -
 #### Questions
 1. What is memory?`263`
-2. Are there diff erent kinds of memory?`264`
+2. Are there different kinds of memory?`264`
 3. What are the biological bases of memory?
 4. Working memory and how it operates ?What sections are there ? `267`
 5. `What is the distinction between Long term and short term memory?` The distinction between short- and long-term memory is also supported by the serial position effect, in which the ability to recall information in a list depends on where in the list an item appears.
 For instance, often a primacy effect occurs, in which items presented early in a list are remembered better.
 There is also a recency effect, in which items presented late in a list are remembered best.